ani2fun/note-book/src/infrastructure/k3s/k3s-installation.md

 - --disable-network-policy: Disables the default network policy controller.
 - --disable=traefik: Disables Traefik as NGINX Ingress Controller will be used.
 - --resolv-conf=/etc/resolv.conf: Ensures proper DNS settings.
-- --tls-san=api.example.com: Includes the API domain in the TLS SANs for secure access.
+- --tls-san=api.kakde.eu: Includes the API domain in the TLS SANs for secure access.
 - --tls-san=10.0.2.1: Includes the internal IP of cloud-vm to allow secure internal access.
 - --advertise-address=10.0.0.1: Advertises the internal IP of master-01 for the API server.